 As if that wasn't enough, Facebook also announced its debut in the world of cryptocurrency by unveiling its own global digital coin, Libra, managed by Libra association.

-So, while you can quite yet process transactions via WhatsApp outside India, the feature is likely to go live globally in the coming months.
+So, while you can quite yet process transactions via WhatsApp outside India, the feature is likely to go live globally soon.
 Today, your users step outside WhatsApp to complete the payment but not for long.

 Besides choosing accommodation, booking flights and arranging rentals, people spend hours looking for authentic activities and experiences to make their trip unforgettable.